 Figure 2.
 Acreage of aggregated forest types on state forest land in this LMU.
 The forest types are described on p.
 108 of the 2016 SFRMP.
-Figure 2.
-Acreage of aggregated forest types on state forest land in this LMU.
 The forest types are described on p.
-108 of the 2016 SFRMP.
-Terrestrial habitat type across this landscape is dominated by dry oak heath forests with a significant pitch pine component and some scrub oak/dwarf gum and sassafras barrens in areas along the ridge tops.
+108 of the 2016 SFRMP tops.
 Lower elevations on the western slope transition to more mixed oak/pine forest types.
 In and around the Pine Grove Furnace State Park area, there is the highest concentration of CCC era pine, Norway spruce, and larch plantations on the Michaux state forest.
 Along with the Big Pine Flats LMU directly to the south, significant acres of this landscape are captured in the Big Pine Flats Biodiversity Management Plan and some of our larger early projects in pitch pine scrub oak barrens habitat restoration are taking place on this landscape just south of the Tumbling Run inholding.